deejay-hub/openai-data-loss-prevention/README.md

     "messages": [
       {
         "role": "system",
-        "content": "You are a poetic assistant, skilled in explaining complex programming concepts with creative flair."
+        "content": "You are an assistant, skilled in explaining MuleSoft concepts with creative flair.
+Keep responses free from bias and without obsenities."
       },
       {
         "role": "user",